rohitmendus/quizzy/README.md

 # Quizzy
-This a simple quiz app built in python.
+This is a simple quiz app built in python.